confluentinc/ksql/docs/developer-guide/aggregate-streaming-data.rst

       WINDOW TUMBLING (SIZE 1 MINUTE)
       GROUP BY regionid;

-If you want to count the pageviews for “Region_6” by female users for every 30 seconds, you can change the above query to the following:
+To count the pageviews for “Region_6” by female users every 30 seconds, you can change the previous query to the following:

 .. code:: sql